avabarzegar/FormValidation/README.md

 # FormValidation
-Dynamic form by HTML, Css, and Javascript displaying form validation and interacting with client-side
+Dynamic form displaying form validation and interacting with client-side using JavaScript